What Is the Value of Vitamin Supplements?

 Are Americans Eating Their Vegetables?

 Others, surveying the typical American diet with its emphasis on processed foods and paucity of vegetables, consider vitamin tablets a form of nutrition insurance.
 They usually emphasize that vitamin supplements are not a substitute for vegetables, whole grains and other components of a healthful diet.
+Is there a way to settle this vitamin debate?

 Will Supplements Lead to an Early Death?